MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase3.md

 This method is suitable only for Windows clients that run Office 2016 (or later) click-to-run desktop apps.

-You must also know your [Azure Rights Management service URL for your tenant](migrate-from-ad-rms-phase1.md#to-identify-your-azure-rights-management-service-url) so that you can substitute this value for *\<your tenant URL\>* in the following instructions.
+Make sure that you have your [Azure Rights Management service URL for your tenant](migrate-from-ad-rms-phase1.md#to-identify-your-azure-rights-management-service-url) so that you can substitute this value for *\<your tenant URL\>* in the following instructions.

 1. Create the following DNS SRV record in the same domain as the AD RMS extranet licensing FQDN, using the following format: **_rmsredir._http._tcp.\<your tenant URL\>.**